-Among the options considered in terms of certification of Navigators and Direct Benefit Assisters:
+Among the options considered in terms of certification of Certified Enrollment Assisters:

-- All assisters must be licensed as health insurance agents. - All assisters must be certified by the Marketplace. - Navigators must be certified by the Marketplace, but Direct Benefit Assisters do not need to be certified.
+- All assisters must be licensed as health insurance agents. - All assisters must be certified by the Marketplace. - Navigators must be certified by the Marketplace, but non-compensated assisters do not need to be certified.

-Requiring all assisters to become licensed as health insurance agents would likely reduce the Navigator pool, while not requiring Direct Benefit Assisters to be certified by the Marketplace could compromise program quality.
+Requiring all assisters to become licensed as health insurance agents would likely reduce the Navigator pool, while not requiring non-compensated assisters to be certified by the Marketplace could compromise program quality.

 RHA has recommended that all assisters be certified by the Marketplace in order to perform enrollment services.
-Navigators and Direct Benefit Assisters must complete required training components as outlined in the Training Section below in order to be certified by the Marketplace.
+Certified Enrollment Assisters must complete required training components as outlined in the Training Section below in order to be certified by the Marketplace.
 Certification should be renewed annually after completion of annual re-training and meeting a minimum threshold of enrollments to be established by the Marketplace.
-By being certified Navigators and Direct Benefit Assisters would be able to represent the consumer and complete enrollment on their behalf.
+By being certified Enrollment Assisters would be able to represent the consumer and complete enrollment on their behalf.